TP Information Security Policy

 Information Security Program

-Information Security Program – Companies must implement a comprehensive, written information security program that will secure information assets in a manner commensurate with each asset’s value as established by risk assessment and mitigation measures.
+Information Security Program – Third-parties must implement a comprehensive, written information security program that will secure information assets in a manner commensurate with each asset’s value as established by risk assessment and mitigation measures.
 The information security program must be updated and re-approved by management annually or whenever there is a material change in the organization or infrastructure.

 Information Security Policies – Written acceptable use and information security policies and procedures must be implemented and enforced to assure the security, privacy, reliability, integrity, and availability of information assets.